Attorney / Managing Partner

 Prior to joining the firm, Diego volunteered at Court Appointed Special Advocates (CASA) of Lexington, where he was an advocate for neglected and abused children.
 His role as an immigration paralegal and advocate has fueled his passion to one day become an attorney himself.
 Diego is multilingual and can speak Spanish, Italian, and English.

 Walter Ortega has over 20 years of experience as an immigration paralegal at Goren & Barreto.
+He has been a crucial part in completing Family Petitions and Consular Processing cases for our clients and working on cases dealing with the National Visa Center and U.S. Consulates worldwide.
 Originally from Peru, he is fluent in Spanish and English.

 Helena Ammar has been an integral part of the administrative team at Goren & Barreto for over 30 years.
+She assists our legal team by communicating directly with clients and facilitating with intaking and processing documents for every case.
 Originally from El Salvador, Helena is fluent in Spanish and English.

 Lilian Ramos joined Goren & Barreto in 2018 with over three years of experience in the Personal Injury Department at another law firm.
+Lilian assists with customer intake and National Visa Center submissions.
+She is a registered notary public.
 Originally from El Salvador, Lilian came to the United States when she was a teenager.
 She is fluent in Spanish and English.